Monopavo/Monopavo/README.md

 ## **My Learning Journey with the School Of Code** 📚 ##

-I'll definitely make a big reflection post once I've finished the bootcam.
+I'll definitely make a big reflection post once I've finished the bootcamp.
 If you're interested, I'm currently describing my journey on [X/Twitter](https://x.com/monopavo/status/1861434160671265147) and through my [100 Days Of Code accountability log](https://github.com/Monopavo/100-days-of-code/blob/master/log.md).
-Better to reflect upon it rather that have cognitive overload by multiple sources.
+Better to reflect upon it rather than have cognitive overload by multiple sources.